The world's first AF anamorphic lens | Shop now >

 3. Choice of aperture

-The aperture directly influences the depth effect and image quality.
-When shooting, it is necessary to choose a suitable aperture to make satisfactory photos.
+The aperture directly affects depth of field and image quality.
+When shooting, it is necessary to choose a suitable aperture to take satisfactory photos.

 The larger the aperture, the more light enters, the shallower the depth of field, and the blurrier the background.
-When choosing lenses, one should select a suitable aperture according to needs.
+When choosing lenses, select an aperture that fits your needs.

 Based on this, a large aperture from F1.2 to F4 is suitable for portrait photography.
 With a blurred background, the subject stands out clearly.
-Thanks to the large aperture, it can also create exceptional images in poor lighting conditions.
-A medium aperture allows a good balance between depth of field and image quality, which is ideal for normal shooting.
+Thanks to the large aperture, it can also create exceptional images in low light conditions.
+A medium aperture provides a good balance between depth of field and image quality, ideal for normal shooting.
 A small aperture ensures a sharp background, which is suitable for landscape photography.

 Conclusion:

-Lenses with E-Mount are characterized by high openness because they can be produced by many manufacturers.
-When selecting lenses with E-Mount, one should decide flexibly according to needs – both the appropriate aperture and focal length are important.
+E-Mount lenses are characterized by high openness because they can be produced by many manufacturers.
+When choosing E-Mount lenses, you should decide flexibly according to your needs – both the appropriate aperture and focal length are important.
 It is important to know that APS-C lenses are not compatible with full-frame cameras and cannot be used with them.